-The competent professional (Asbestos Assessor) must analyse the results to effectively rate and rank the risks imposed by the asbestos containing material (ACM).
+The competent professional must analyse the results to effectively rate and rank the risks imposed by the asbestos containing material (ACM).
 The risk factors are ranked according to: low, medium, high, and extreme risk.
 A high or extreme risk factor is given in critical situations when immediate action is necessary to restrict access to the affected area until the ACM is removed.
 The decision that sparks from the four ranks will determine the measures that should be implemented for control, induction and training, heath assessment, and asbestos airborne fibre monitoring.

 Asbestos Assessment Report

 A report (Asbestos Materials Report and Register) must be prepared by an accredited professional stating the date of the assessment and the individual responsible for conducting the assessment.
 If a risk assessment report was in existence of the time of conducting the new assessment, this report should be reviewed and an assessment of the new findings documented in detail.
 The report (AMRR) must also have a conclusion of the findings along with recommended control measures.

 Who should be informed about an Asbestos Assessment?